Rahulbirdhaiya/Travel/README.md

 Created a button and added an icon element using Unicode.
 Created a function `startVoiceSearch` that uses `SpeechRecognition` to transcribe voice input into text in the search input field.
 It handles voice search automatically and submits the transcribed text into the input field.

+# Created About Page
+We created an About Page to provide information about the application and its purpose.
+The content includes a brief description of the app, its features, and the team behind it.
+We used a clean and modern design with a background color to enhance the visual appeal.

+The About Page contains the following sections:

+- **Introduction**: A brief overview of the application and its main functionalities.
+- **Features**: A list of key features that the application offers.
+- **Team**: Information about the team members who contributed to the project.

+### Styling

+To give the About Page an awesome look, we applied the following styles:

+- **Background Color**: We used a gradient background color to make the page visually appealing.
+- **Text Styling**: We applied custom fonts and colors to the text to improve readability and aesthetics.
+- **Layout**: We used a responsive layout to ensure the page looks great on all devices.

+By incorporating these styles, we ensured that the About Page not only provides valuable information but also offers an engaging user experience.

 # `npm run build` To Creating an optimized production build